 Edward smiled behind the mask and remembered that it was impossible to hide from Sofia.
 "How could I?
 I was led directly to the palace."

 She turned around.
-The woman's aquiline nose wrinkled, something it always did when she was displeased, and her raven eyes cut into his.
+The woman's aquiline nose wrinkled, something it always did when she was displeased.
+Her raven eyes cut into his.
 "Have you prepared then, for our departure?
-I cannot tolerate another minute in this city," she complained in a soft Spanish accent.
+I cannot tolerate another minute in this wretched city," she complained in a soft Spanish accent.
 Sofia was a Spanish gypsy, born and raised in the streets of Seville.
 Since her youth, she had traveled most of Europe, and later, the Orient with Edward.
 She was like a mother to him and had raised him as if he were her own.

 "You can still leave.
-We can meet up in Cadiz and, together, sail from there," Edward said hopeful.
+We can meet up in Cadiz and sail from there...together," Edward tried, hopeful.

-"We don't know, Sofia.
+"We don't know that, Sofia.
 I will go as the king has commanded and, tomorrow, we set sail to return to the Ming Kingdom."

 "Lady Victoria."
 The king nodded as his older cousin took her place next to his wife.
 She bowed as she sat.